stackpath/terraform-provider-stackpath/website/docs/r/compute_network_allocation_claim.html.markdown

 `allocation` take the one of the following arguments:

-* `name` - (Optional) The name of allocation in resource name format.
+* `name` - (Optional) The name of an allocation in resource name format.
-* `selector` - (Required) A selector to select existing allocation using allocation_class and match_expressions used to match allocation.
+* `selector` - (Required) A selector to select an existing allocation using allocation_class and match_expressions used to match an allocation.
 See [Selector](#selector) below for details.
-* `template` - (Required) A allocation resource template, it creates an allocation using provided template if allocation does not exist.
+* `template` - (Required) An allocation resource template which is used to create an allocation if allocation does not exist.
 See [Template](#template) below for details.

 ### Selector

 `selector` takes following arguments:

-* `allocation_class` - (Required) A IP allocation class to allocate IP from.
+* `allocation_class` - (Required) An IP allocation class to allocate an IP address from.
 Supported values are stackpath-edge/private and stackpath-edge/unicast.
 * `match_expressions` - (Required) A list of match expressions to match allocation.
 See [Match_Expressions](#match_expressions) below for details

 ### Match_Expressions

-`match_expressions` take the following arguments:
+`match_expressions` values take the following arguments:

 * `key` - (Required) The name of the data that a selector is based on.
 * `operator` - (Required) A logical operator to apply to a selector.
 Only the "in" operator is supported.